YifanShenSZ/C6H7N-aniline/Columbus/fast/README.md

 Starting from 2.0 there is no loop.
 The rasscf often converge to wrong local minimum, even in a small finite difference loop there can be discontinuity

 ## Issue
-The points between 2 A and 3 A are so hard to optimize, since the rasscf often converge to wrong local minimum, which cannot be avoided by Cs symmetry since the local minimum also has Cs symmetry

 At 1.6 A and 1.7 A and mex-A1-B1, a higher dissociative state intrudes the B2 state.
 Fortunately, they do not mix, so we can collect 5-state data then remove the intruder later on

+The points between 2 A and 3 A are so hard to optimize, since the rasscf often converge to wrong local minimum, which cannot be avoided by Cs symmetry since the local minimum also has Cs symmetry

+Starting from 2.1 A, I have no way to keep the B2 pi->pi* state within active space, but an A1 pi->pi* comes in so that the state average still has similar weight (A1 + B1 + a pi->pi* state + A2).
+The A1 B1 A2 states are still smooth, so be it